system76/docs/_articles/fix-raw-image-previews.md

 ## Moving to thumbnailer folder

-As with most files outside of your home directory you will need elevated privilages to move this file to the proper location.
+As with most files outside of your home directory, you will need elevated privilages to move this file to the proper location.
+Run the following command to move the thumbnailer file into place (replacing `<pathtofile>` with the actual path):

 ```
 sudo mv <pathtofile>/rawtherapee.thumbnailer /usr/share/thumbnailers
 ```

- Be sure to change <pathtofile> to the actual path.

 ## Clearing previous thumbnails